Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Grow your own food

-We have an allotment and in our first year we grew a vast array of different items.
-Some were successful and some not so much.
-We are STILL using onions and other veggies, plus herbs, that we harvested months ago.
 Here’s how to freeze fresh herbs to save leftovers.
-Yes we spend money on rent (£35 a year!) and seeds (£10-£15 for the next years seeds) but we get more than this back in produce.
+Yes we spent money on rent (£35 a year!) and seeds (£10-£15 for the next years seeds) but we got more than this back in produce.
 Best of all this is a great way to work out and enjoy the fresh air too.

 Make a shopping list before you hit the supermarket